-This salad feels like a promise of warmer days to come as I stair out my window at the snow.
+This salad feels like a promise of warmer days to come as I stare out my window at the snow.
 And it's a promise that big taste can come from the simplest of ingredients.

-Is it strange to anyone else that citrus season is at its peak in the dead of winter?
+Does it feel strange to anyone else that citrus season is at its peak in the dead of winter?
 Winter citrus seems like such an oxymoron.
 Bright, brilliant color bursting with sweet juiciness offering up its sunniness just when we begin longing for something to offset the frigid temps of snowstorms and a polar vortex.

 - Less than 10 ingredients.
 4 ingredients for the salad.
 5 ingredients for the salad dressing.
 Yep, very basic.

 - Perfect for a party.
 It's tasty and approachable for all preferences.
-Gluten Free, Dairy Free, Vegan, Vegetarian, Whole30, Paleo...you get my drift.
+Gluten-free, Dairy-free, Vegan, Vegetarian, Whole30, Paleo...you get my drift.